jamesericdavidson/jamesdavidson.xyz/content/software-projects.md

     ![The message "The correct answer is..." is displayed](/images/soft051-incorrect.png)

     The sound functionality was provided by the deprecated `<bgsound>` element, but now uses the modern `<audio>` element to emulate the same behaviour.

+### Credits

+The respective module was taught by Mark Dixon and Liz Stuart, whose approach to teaching made learning to program a joy.

 # More projects coming soon...